 A survey research design was used for this study.
 This design was used since the expected population was over 1000.
-This targeted population was all librarians in academic libraries who attended the xxth Nigerian Library Association Conference and Annual General meeting in Lagos last year.
-In this type of design, the researcher take a comprehensive description of the research procedure used on the The instrument used was questionnaire tagged "CYBERCRIME IN researcher.
-NIGERIAN CYBER SPACE OUESTIONNAIRE (CNCSO)" the validity of the instrument was done by experts in test and measurement Department of University of Uyo.
-The reliability co- efficient was and derived from administration of the instrument to 1110 respondents.
-These instruments were then administered randomly to uxo librarians in the conference hall.
-One research assistants who helped, in addition to the researcher were able to collect all the uxo guestionnaires representing 100 percentage returns.
-Regression analysis was then used to test hypothesis at 0.0xalpha levels
+This targeted population was all librarians in academic libraries who attended the 55th Nigerian Library Association Conference and Annual General meeting in Lagos last year.
+In this type of design, the researcher took a comprehensive description of the research procedure used on the researcher.
+The instrument used was questionnaire tagged "CYBERCRIME IN NIGERIAN CYBER SPACE QUESTIONNAIRE (CNCSQ)".
+The validity of the instrument was done by experts in test and measurement Department of University of Uyo.
+The reliability co- efficient was 0.89 derived from administration of the instrument to 30 respondents.
+These instruments were then administered randomly to 250 librarians in the conference hall.
+One research assistants who helped, in addition to the researcher were able to collect all the 250 questionnaires representing 100 percent returns.
+Regression analysis was then used to test hypothesis at 0.05 alpha levels.